Who can get a student allowance?

 You should be able to get a refund of your course fees (and any other related fees paid directly to them) from the course provider and this money will be credited to your student loan account.

-You can read more about student fee protection on the NZQA website, or about disputes with your tertiary education provider on our Problems with tertiary providers page.
+You can read more about student fee protection requirements on the NZQA website, or about disputes with your tertiary education provider on our Problems with tertiary providers page.